philmorefkoung/Topovision/README.md

-# Topovision
+# Topo-RET
-Code for the paper
+Code for the paper "Topo-RET: Topology-Enhanced Transformers for Retinal Diagnostics"